valtido/sentry-docs/src/collections/_documentation/clients/php/config.md

 `tags`

-: An array of tags to apply to events in this context.
+: Key/value pairs which generate breakdown charts and search filters.
+You can use an array of tags to apply to events in this context.

   ```php
   'tags' => array(